SpaceNetChallenge/BuildingDetectors/wleite/readme.md

 ![](https://github.com/SpaceNetChallenge/BuildingDetectors/blob/master/wleite/images/image1.png)

 Although our solution uses 2 different binary classification forests, a single classification forest, with 3 different classes could be used.
-In theory, it would give similar or slightly better results. we just kept this way because we first implemented a binary classification forest for “is building” or not.
+In theory, it would give similar or slightly better results.
+I just kept this way because I first implemented a binary classification forest for “is building” or not.
 And after a while added the border classification code.

 The third random forests built has regression trees that should output the distance of a pixel from the border of a building.
 The valid range is from 0 (in the border) to 11.
 Pixels inside building receive positive values, and outside pixels have negative values, so the actual range is from -11 to 11.
-The Manhattan distance was used for simplicity, however, in retrospect, we believe that using the regular Euclidian distance would be better.
+The Manhattan distance was used for simplicity, however, in retrospect, I believe that using the regular Euclidian distance would be better.
 The following figure shows an example image with the assigned distance values: (red to yellow) for positive values, and (blue darker to lighter) for negative values.

 ![](https://github.com/SpaceNetChallenge/BuildingDetectors/blob/master/wleite/images/image2.png)

 The resulting random forests were saved into 3 files: rfBorder.dat, rfBuilding.dat and rfDist.dat.
 My final submission has 60 trees for each random forest.
-This number was chosen because we used a 64-core machine during the last days of the competition, and each tree is built by a single thread.
+This number was chosen because I used a 64-core machine during the last days of the competition, and each tree is built by a single thread.
 Using a higher number of trees won’t help much here.

 The features used were the same for the 3 forests, and although I tried different features, I didn’t have time to fully explore the possibilities here, including discarding some useless/misleading features.
 My final submission used 96 features [5 regions * (4 “channels” * 3 “stats features” + 2 “channels” * 2 “texture features”) + 8 channels * 2 features]: